 There are many ways to encourage a love of reading and writing from an early age by participating in Literacy activities outside.
 We have picked 10 outdoor literacy activities for kids to get you started.

 We all benefit from fresh air and time outdoors, not just our kids.
 Spending time outdoors is good for our mental and physical health and children’s learning.
 You can learn about the alphabet, writing, phonological awareness, and more with these outdoor literacy activities for kids.

 1. Read outside

 Our first activity is so simple!
 Grab a few books and head outside with a blanket and a picnic.
-Changing something as simple as your surroundings will completely transform your and your children’s reading experience.
-You could even create your own outdoor reading area.
+Changing something as simple as your surroundings will completely transform you and your children’s reading experience.
+You could even create your own particular outdoor reading area.
 Children can help you make these and decorate them so they become an exciting place they will enjoy spending time in.